 What is Court Scheduling Software?

-Anyone with personal computers or a mobile device can now schedule their court case remotely, saving time for administrative employees and public users.
+Anyone with personal computers or a mobile device can now schedule their court case, waive a court appearance, or appeal a court decision remotely, saving time for administrative employees and public users.

 What is Court Task Management?

-Court staff has a lot on their plates.
-Attending relevant court hearings, coordinating for court hearings to take place, and filing / distributing court data can leave clerks feeling spread thin.
+Court staff have a lot on their plates at any given time; attending relevant court hearings, coordinating for court hearings to take place, and filing / distributing court data can leave clerks feeling spread thin.
 Improve the day to day operations with task management software that handles docketing and time management for your administrative clerks.

 Does Court Software Store Legal Data?

 Courthouses regularly receive data that is personal and needs to be stored securely.
-A cloud-based case management system will automatically save documents like warrants, case information, case filings, and other related information and will keep them inaccessible to hackers with top-notch cybersecurity protocol.
+A case management system will automatically save documents like warrants, case information, case filings, and other related information and will keep them inaccessible to hackers with top-notch cybersecurity protocol in the government cloud.
 You can learn more about municipal cybersecurity here:

 For more municipal resources, read on: